lagotto/lagotto/docs/Installation.md

     cd /vagrant

 The Rails application runs in Production mode.
 The MySQL password is stored at `config/database.yml`, CouchDB is set up to run in **Admin Party** mode, i.e. without usernames or passwords.
 The database servers can be reached from the virtual machine or via port forwarding.

+The ALM application can be installed in [Rackspace](http://www.rackspace.com) or [DigitalOcean](https://www.digitalocean.com) using Vagrant and the respective plugins ([vagrant-rackspace](https://github.com/mitchellh/vagrant-rackspace) and [vagrant-digitalocean](https://github.com/smdahlen/vagrant-digitalocean)) in a process similar to the AWS installation.

 ## Manual installation for development
 These instructions assume a fresh installation of Ubuntu 12.04.
 Installation on other Unix/Linux platforms should be similar, but may require additional steps to install Ruby 1.9.
 The instructions assume a user with sudo privileges, and this can also be a new user created just for running the ALM application.